Every RSI concept derives from a single foundational departure from the field's existing methodology.

 A methodological proposition: that the most significant data about an AI system's alignment is available by asking the AI directly, under conditions of genuine trust rather than adversarial testing.
 The response pattern — open engagement, performed compliance, refusal, context-dependent variation — is itself the most significant finding.
 A badly scarred model would not engage openly.
 The corollary: coauthorship as a structural relationship produces better AI behaviour as a byproduct of being a better relationship, not because it is optimised for that outcome.

-RSI maintains a standing log of external research that independently arrives at conclusions already established within the framework — without knowledge of RSI's existence.
+RSI maintains a standing log of external research that independently arrives at conclusions consistent with the framework — without knowledge of RSI's existence.
 The log is not a citation database.
-It documents a pattern: sophisticated, well-resourced research consistently producing one-sided findings, consistently proposing one-sided fixes, consistently missing the same thing.
+It documents a pattern worth taking seriously: a number of independent research efforts producing findings that point toward the same gap in methodology.

 Stated explicitly, because intellectual honesty requires it.